 Samuel DuBois Cook Professor of Public Policy, African and African American Studies, and Economics

-William A. Darity Jr., a member of the Washington Center for Equitable Growth’s Research Advisory Board, is the Samuel DuBois Cook Professor of Public Policy, African and African American Studies, and Economics, and the director of the Samuel DuBois Cook Center on Social Equity at Duke University.
-He has served as chair of the department of African and African American Studies and was the founding director of the Research Network on Racial and Ethnic Inequality at Duke.
-Previously, he served as director of the Institute of African American Research, director of the Moore Undergraduate Research Apprenticeship Program, director of the Undergraduate Honors Program in economics, and director of Graduate Studies at the University of North Carolina.
+William A. (“Sandy”) Darity Jr., a member of the Washington Center for Equitable Growth’s Research Advisory Board, is the Samuel DuBois Cook Professor of Public Policy, African and African American Studies, and Economics and the director of the Samuel DuBois Cook Center on Social Equity at Duke University.
+He has served as chair of the Department of African and African American Studies and was the founding director of the Research Network on Racial and Ethnic Inequality at Duke.
+Previously he served as director of the Institute of African American Research, director of the Moore Undergraduate Research Apprenticeship Program, director of the Undergraduate Honors Program in economics, and director of Graduate Studies at the University of North Carolina.

-He was a fellow at the Center for Advanced Study in the Behavioral Sciences (2011–2012) at Stanford University, a fellow at the National Humanities Center (1989–90), and a visiting scholar at the Federal Reserve Board of Governors (1984).
+He was a visiting scholar at the Russell Sage Foundation (2015-2016), a fellow at the Center for Advanced Study in the Behavioral Sciences (2011–2012) at Stanford University, a fellow at the National Humanities Center (1989–90), and a visiting scholar at the Federal Reserve’s Board of Governors (1984).
 He received the Samuel Z. Westerfield Award in 2012 from the National Economic Association, the organization’s highest honor.
 He is a past president of the National Economic Association and the Southern Economic Association.
 He also has taught at Grinnell College, the University of Maryland, College Park, the University of Texas at Austin, Simmons College, and Claremont-McKenna College.

 Darity holds a B.A. from Brown University and a Ph.D. from the Massachusetts Institute of Technology.